 How often should I update Tor Browser and Surfshark apps?

 Keep them up to date with the latest security releases.
 Enable automatic updates where possible to ensure you’re protected against known vulnerabilities.
-Is surfshark a no log vpn unpacking their privacy promises and what it means for your online privacy in 2025

-Conclusion brief note. no separate conclusion section required
+Conclusion brief note. no separate conclusion section required Unpacking the opera gx vpn is it the real deal for your browsing 2026

 If you’re exploring privacy options, onion over VPN with Surfshark and Tor offers a thoughtful approach to layering protections.
 It isn’t a silver bullet, but it can reduce exposure to network observers and add an extra hurdle for attackers trying to link you to your online activity.
 Start with a clear goal, test your setup carefully, and stay vigilant about leaks, login habits, and the legal framework in your region.